This post was last updated on 12/29/2018 to add guidance for the Gutenberg editor as well.

 The ability to change the font size in WordPress doesn’t come by default.
-You either need to install a plugin or use some HTML code, if you are a bit more advanced and like to use the Text editor.
+You either need to install a plugin or use some HTML, if you are a bit more advanced and like to use the Text editor.

-Change the font size using the TinyMCE plugin
+Change the font size in WordPress using the TinyMCE plugin

-Before I get to the plugin, I want to point out a mistake that most people make, which is to use the Headings feature to write content/paragraphs.
+Before I get to the plugin, I want to point out a mistake that some people make, which is to use the Headings feature to write content/paragraphs.

 Now, back to our plugin.